 Technically, I am a morning person, the vampire insists.

 “Hey Dad, I have a story for you!”
 Ruby announces.
 “Once upon a time, the end.”

-My childhood McDonald’s has been reduced to a pile of rubble, and the Christian TV station down the street has also been torn down.
+My childhood McDonald’s is a pile of rubble, and the Christian TV station down the street has also been torn down.
 What I always thought of as institutions were actually only buildings.